alex-andre4/website-alex/README.md

     Dynamic Design: Built with HTML, CSS, and JavaScript, featuring dropdown project details and hover animations.
     Real-Time Development: Developed using Visual Studio Code with the Live Server extension for instant previews.
-    Sorting Functionality: A "Sort by Date" button reorders projects within groups by their start date (most recent first).
     Deployment: Hosted on GitHub Pages with a custom domain for a professional touch.

 Projects